zopefoundation/Zope/docs/zope4/migration/zodb.rst

 - make sure the Zope instance(s) and ZEO server that serves your ZODB are shut down

-- do a dry-run test conversion:
-  ``bin/zodbupdate -n -f var/filestorage/Data.fs --convert-py3 --encoding utf-8 --encoding-fallback latin1``

-- if the dry run indicated no errors, do the actual final conversion:
+- to prevent any compatibility issues with the ZODB index files created under Python 2, remove ``Data.fs.index`` before proceeding.

+- run the ZODB conversion.
+Please note that you cannot use ``-n`` to use the nondestructive ``--dry-run`` mode at this moment, but the actual conversion
+  works:
-  ``bin/zodbupdate -f var/filestorage/Data.fs --convert-py3 --encoding utf-8 --encoding-fallback latin1``
+  ``bin/zodbupdate --pack -f var/filestorage/Data.fs --convert-py3 --encoding utf-8 --encoding-fallback latin1``

 - Verify the ZODB by iterative loading every pickle using ``bin/zodbverify -f path/to/Data.fs``

-- Start the Application using ``runwsgi etc/zope.ini`` or ``bin/<INSTANCE_NAME>``, depending on the mechanism you used to create the instance configuration.  ``Data.fs.index`` will be discarded at the first start, you can ignore the error message telling that it cannot be read.
+- Start the Application using ``bin/runwsgi etc/zope.ini`` or
+  ``bin/<INSTANCE_NAME>``, depending on the mechanism you used to create the instance configuration.

 - Verify that the Application works as expected.